 Sign up with an online broker or platform to invest in one or more of these esports stocks.

 - Compare share trading platforms.
-Use our comparison table to narrow down top brokers by fees and bonuses.
+Use our comparison table to find the best for your investment in esports stocks.

 - Open and fund your brokerage account.
 You’ll need personal and financial details, like your contact and bank information.